vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 }
 ```

 In the above `redis.setAutoFlushCommands(false)` disables Lettuce's automatic flushing, as discussed in [Lettuce documentation](https://lettuce.io/core/release/reference/#_pipelining_and_command_flushing), and instead pipelines the commands manually.
-This periodically invokes writing to the transport layer using `redis.flushCommands()` after many commands have been added - increasing throughput.
+Periodically `redis.flushCommands()` invokes writing to the transport after many commands have been added - increasing throughput.

-The code for this is in [`RedisStreamsFlow.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/api/RedisStreamsFlow.scala) and [`ProducerExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/ProducerExample.scala).
+The complete code for this is in [`RedisStreamsFlow.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/api/RedisStreamsFlow.scala) and [`ProducerExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/ProducerExample.scala).

 # Consuming messages

-There are many ways to consume messages using Redis streams, to make the most of the capabilities that stream offers we need to use consumer groups as discussed in the [introduction on the Redis website](https://redis.io/topics/streams-intro).
-Lettuce's [XREADGROUP](https://redis.io/commands/xreadgroup) implementation takes a consumer group, consumer name, an offset configuration for the reading the stream and returns a  list of `io.lettuce.core.StreamMessage`; a `StreamMessage` stores a string `id` and a `Map[String, String]` representing the `body` of the message consumed.
+There are many ways to consume messages using Redis streams.
+To make the most of the capabilities that stream offers we need to use consumer groups.
+Consumer groups are discussed in the [introduction on the Redis website](https://redis.io/topics/streams-intro).
+Lettuce's [XREADGROUP](https://redis.io/commands/xreadgroup) implementation takes a consumer group, consumer name, an offset configuration for the reading the stream, and returns a list of `io.lettuce.core.StreamMessage`; a `StreamMessage` stores a string `id` and a `Map[String, String]` representing the `body` of the message consumed.
 We can model the consumer as a `Source[StreamMessage[String, String], Cancellable]`.
-An implementation is something like the following:
+An simple implementation:

 ```scala
 object RedisStreamsSource {